zwubbena/sas-cartesian-product/readme.md

 run;
 ```

-Now that we have two data tables and each contains all possible DL values for both 2019 and 2020, we'll use those two data tables to create a Cartesian product of DL change from 2019 to 2020.
+Now that we have two data tables containing all possible DL values for 2019 and 2020, we'll use those tables to create the Cartesian product of DL change from 2019 to 2020.
 While the first table (a_table) has five elements, the second table (b_table) has four elements.
 Therefore, the Cartesian product of a_table and b_table is a_table x b_table or 5 x 4 = 20.
 So there should be 20 ordered pair combinations of DL change.

 ```
 proc sql;